tounano/gulp-update/README.md

 # gulp-update

-Fast Npm update when package.json changes
+Incremental Npm update when package.json changes

 This is a stateful stream.
 It never ends, because it should keep track of the `diffs` on package.json.